Holy moly it’s been hot this week! We’ve needed it and so have the plants.

 Do the exact same thing with your tomatoes, skin on, whole, dry pan, high heat.
 The skins are thinner so they won’t take as long.
 Add those to your blender along with the coriander and lime juice.
 How chunky do you like your salsa?
 Pulse until it’s just right for you.
 Taste it.
 Drool.
 Add some salt if needed.

-If you’re making a big batch, the amount of acid in the lime juice and tomatoes should keep this happily in sterilised jars in the cupboard for up to a year.
+If you’re making a big batch, the amount of acid in the lime juice and tomatoes should keep this happily in sterilised jars in the cupboard for up to a year so long as you water bath process it first.
 Otherwise, store in the fridge for up to 10 days.
 Don’t worry, there are loads of ways to use it up, check my serving suggestions below.
 Let me know if you try it!

 Liven up a burger Spoon over my Mexican pulled pork Stuff in to fajhitas and tacos Serve with quinoa or rice Spread on white fish and grill Use a spoonful to top nachos with a handful of cheese Dip celery or carrot sticks as a healthy snack Mix through pasta as a cheats sauce Spice up an omelette Smother over roasted new potatoes for a spicy side Top a baked potato with a dollop and some soured cream.